 Question 4: What TYPE OF WORK can be performed at my home?

-Answer: Siding, exterior walls, porches, floors, handrails, insulation, roofs, windows, doors, walkways, eaves (fascia, soffits, gutters and downspouts), landscaping, wheelchair ramps and exterior lighting
+Answer: Siding, exterior walls, porches, handrails, roofs, windows, doors, walkways, eaves (fascia, soffits, gutters and downspouts), landscaping, wheelchair ramps.

 Note: Roofs must be examined by the City prior to any work being approved.

 Question 5: What TYPE OF WORK CANNOT be performed?

 Answer: No mechanical work can be performed such as heating/cooling systems, plumbing, electrical and foundations.
 NO INDOOR WORK WILL BE PERFORMED.

 Question 6: As a homeowner, what is MY RESPONSIBILITY?